 - The Difference with Asset Turnover Ratio

 - Benchmark or Standard Fixed Asset Turnover Ratio

 It provides useful information to investors, lenders, creditors, and management on whether the company utilizes its fixed assets optimally and adequately.
 Whether over the period, the company has improved the efficiency of its fixed assets over a period or not.
 The improvement in efficiency indicates that no asset is lying idle and are put to best use.

 Fixed Asset Turnover Ratio Formula

-Following equation is used to calculate fixed asset turnover ratio
+The equation to calculate the fixed asset turnover ratio is:

-Net Fixed Assets = Gross Fixed Assets – Accumulated Depreciation
+Net Fixed Assets = Gross Fixed Asset – Accumulated Depreciation

 Fixed asset turnover ratio = $280,000 / ($100,000 less $30,000) = 4.

-The example above suggests that the company has achieved A ratio of 4 i.e. it has used the fixed assets 4 times.
+The example above suggests that the company has achieved A ratio of 4, i.e., it has used fixed assets four times in the financial year.